limbernie/limbernie.github.io/_posts/2019-06-22-querier-htb-walkthrough.md

 ## Server Message Block

-Let's list the file shares, if any, like so.
+Let's list the file shares, if any, using `smbclient`.

 <a class="image-popup">
 ![e2d713e8.png](/assets/images/posts/querier-htb-walkthrough/e2d713e8.png)
 </a>

 Sweet.
-Looks like there's one share, Reports.
+Looks like there's one share, `Reports`.

 <a class="image-popup">
 ![0e36f17d.png](/assets/images/posts/querier-htb-walkthrough/0e36f17d.png)
 </a>

 And, there's a file in it.
-Let's grab it.
+Let's grab that.

 ## Visual Basic for Applications